What’s the average car accident settlement in Michigan?

-How much to expect from an accident settlement or verdict
+How much should I expect from my car accident settlement in Michigan?

-Many important factors affect how much a car accident case settles for – or how much a jury awards with its verdict.
-However, what those factors are and which ones are the most important depends on the facts of each case and varies from case to case.
+Many important factors affect how much you can expect from a Michigan car accident settlement – or how much a jury awards with its verdict in Michigan.
+However, what those factors are and which ones are the most important depends on the facts of each case.

 Being represented by a lawyer

-Insurers are going to take more seriously and make more generous settlement offers on cases where the victim’s lawyer has a reputation and track record for taking solid cases, for working tirelessly, for never being afraid to go to trial and, most importantly, for winning in front of juries.
+Insurers know who the “superstar” lawyers are in a given area, and they will take cases more seriously and more generous car accident settlement offers in cases where the victim’s lawyer has a reputation and track record for taking solid cases, working tirelessly, never being afraid to go to trial and, most importantly, winning in front of juries.

 State in which your car accident occurs